-3 Different Ways in Which AI Will Impact Legal Departments
+3 Ways AI Will Impact Legal Departments and How Your Firm Can Benefit

 While many legal departments are adopting advanced technologies in their operations, including matter management and increasingly sophisticated document and email management, few today have taken advantage of AI technology directly.
 The significant benefits expected from AI in legal departments range from reduced costs for cognitive task automation to enhanced attorney productivity, better contract management and more effective sharing of expertise and knowledge.
 While many of these benefits are on the horizon, how AI technology will reach legal departments differs.